Click on a question below to get the answer.

 Yes.
 In the first-year sequence of courses there are few prerequisites.
 Many second-year courses however require prerequisites.
 An individual course is usually only offered once a year at the same time every year.
 So if you're planning on completing a certain certificate or AAS degree in a certain period of time, planning is essential.
 If you miss a course it won't come around again for another year.

 I have a prior college degree.
 Can any of those credits count?

 Yes.
 If you have an associate’s or bachelor’s degree from an accredited college, all 16 of your General Education credits and your WR 121 requirement is accepted.
 To receive credit for your previous college classes, please send an official transcript to PCC Student Records and request an evaluation.
-For more information, please visit http://www.pcc.edu/resources/student-records/transfer.html.
+For more information, please visit the Transfer Credit Standards and Processes page.
 If you have taken Landscape or Horticulture classes at another college, you must first have your transcript evaluated by Student Records, and then may request another evaluation from the Landscape Department.
-Please contact Jessie Levine, LAT program advisor, if you have questions.

 Do I need to take the COMPASS placement test?

 If you transfer in both writing and math classes from an accredited college, then you are exempt from taking college placement tests.
 All other students are required to take all three COMPASS placement tests: Reading, Writing, and Math.
-For more information on testing, please visit http://www.pcc.edu/resources/testing/placement/.
+For more information on testing, please visit the Placement Tests page.

 Where do I start?

 See What's Next? on the Landscape Technology homepage.